 First item such as mask+snorkel 5 USD / 100 MXN, and 150 MXN for mask+snorkel+fins.

 For dive equipment we hire out each item at a pro-rated cost, which are: $9 USD for regulator, $4 USD for shorty wetsuit, $8 USD for BCD, and Fins/Mask are complimentary.
 Total cost to rent equipment is $21USD.

-Our most often used provider is Blue Magic Scuba, if they are full we use Cozumel Scuba Planet, Scuba Mau or many other dive operations.
+Our second most often used provider is Blue Magic Scuba, if they are full we use Cozumel Scuba Planet, Scuba Mau or many other dive operations.